 Isaaks EH, Srivaslava RM.
 1989.
 Applied Geostatistics.
-Oxford University Press: Oxford.
+Oxford University Press: Oxford, UK.

 Figures should be numbered consecutively according to the order in which they have been first cited in the text.
 If a figure has been previously published, acknowledge the original source.

 Figures should ideally be supplied (uploaded) as .EPS, .PDF or .TIF files in RGB or greyscale mode with no profile embedded and no layers.
 All illustrations should be supplied in the correct resolution and format. .EPS and .PDF are scalable vector formats, and do not have a specific resolution in dpi.